kasakun/Kasakun/README.md

 All the static resource is stored at http://static.czy-kasakun.com/kasakun The reason is that I feel really painful to apply Django's static setting.
 Now all the resources are collected and deployed at the cloud.

+The static directory in each app is just for local test.